cockroachdb/docs/v2.1/architecture/storage-layer.md

 CockroachDB relies heavily on [multi-version concurrency control (MVCC)](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to process concurrent requests and guarantee consistency.
 Much of this work is done by using [hybrid logical clock (HLC) timestamps](transaction-layer.html#time-hybrid-logical-clocks) to differentiate between versions of data, track commit timestamps, and identify a value's garbage collection expiration.
 All of this MVCC data is then stored in RocksDB.

-Despite being implemented in the Storage Layer, MVCC values are widely used to enforce consistency in the [Transaction Layer](transaction-layer.html).
-For example, CockroachDB maintains a [Timestamp Cache](transaction-layer.html#timestamp-cache), which stores the timestamp of the last time that the key was read.
-If a write operation occurs at a lower timestamp than the largest value in the Read Timestamp Cache, it signifies there’s a potential anomaly and the transaction must be restarted at a later timestamp.
+Despite being implemented in the storage layer, MVCC values are widely used to enforce consistency in the [transaction layer](transaction-layer.html).
+For example, CockroachDB maintains a [timestamp cache](transaction-layer.html#timestamp-cache), which stores the timestamp of the last time that the key was read.
+If a write operation occurs at a lower timestamp than the largest value in the read timestamp cache, it signifies there’s a potential anomaly and the transaction must be restarted at a later timestamp.

-#### Time-Travel
+#### Time-travel

 As described in the [SQL:2011 standard](https://en.wikipedia.org/wiki/SQL:2011#Temporal_support), CockroachDB supports time travel queries (enabled by MVCC).